Installing glass block windows

-Second, install the block window
+Second, install the glass block windows

 Apply the mortar

-Third, mortar the window in place.
+Third, mortar the glass block windows in place.

-Cutaway of the block window panel
+Cutaway of the glass block windows panel

-And installing glass block basement windows is nearly foolproof—if you use preassembled glass block panels.
+And installing glass block windows is nearly foolproof—if you use preassembled glass block panels.
 Glass block panels come ready to install, with the blocks mortared together and secured with a metal band.
 All you have to do is set the panel in place and pack mortar in around it.

 This isn’t exactly easy—large panels might weigh 100 lbs. or more, and filling in alongside the panels (Photo 5) is tedious business—but it is simple.
 Aside from ordering a panel that won’t fit into its opening or dropping the panel, there’s not much that can go wrong.
 Installing panels is fast, too: You shouldn’t have any trouble installing two panels in one day.